hdShang/arxiv-daily/docs/cs-RO/2025-09-02/papers/250901944v2-autodrive-r2-incentivizing-reasoning-and-self-reflection-capacity-fo.md

 ---
 layout: default
-title: AutoDrive-R$^2$: Incentivizing Reasoning and Self-Reflection Capacity for VLA Model in Autonomous Driving
+title: "AutoDrive-R$^2$: Incentivizing Reasoning and Self-Reflection Capacity for VLA Model in Autonomous Driving"
 ---

 # AutoDrive-R$^2$: Incentivizing Reasoning and Self-Reflection Capacity for VLA Model in Autonomous Driving